zorgiepoo/Sky-Checkers/ReadMe.md

 ## Licensing

-The source code is licensed under the GPL, and borrows some external (L)GPL or public domain code which is commented appropriately.
+The source code is currently licensed under the GPL version 3.

 The assets are licensed differently.
 I acquired [an embedded app license](http://typodermicfonts.com/goodfish/) for the goodfish font that only I can use and which is obfuscated in the code.
 Sound assets except for the main menu music are freely distributed from [Freesound](https://freesound.org) and [PacDV](http://www.pacdv.com/sounds/).